rochaporto/openstack-vagrant/README.md

 git submodule update
 ```

+Brings the github stackforge modules by default, customize as needed.
+Exception is mysql - openstack stuff still depends on puppetlabs mysql 0.x.

-Optionally, if you want to customize things:
+If you want to customize the VM configuration:
 ```shell
 vim Vagrantfile
 ```